SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 Each QR code sticker has a unique number assigned known as SEQR ID.
 The cash register/POS needs this number to establish a link with the QR code.

-To register a SEQR sticker, please take a look at the following sample:

-{% highlight python %}
-{% include registerterminal.py %}
-{% endhighlight %}

 The cashier starts the sequence to assign the SEQR ID from the Configuration menu in POS and SEQR ID registration submenu.
 It is possible to enter the number manually or by scanning the QR code with a scanner.
 The scanner must be configured to accept Code 128 in order to read the barcode on the QR sticker.